dankthropod/Top-Down-template-Love2D/README.md

 # Top Down RPG template for Love2D

+## Attention!
+Development has been paused until further notice.
+I will check pull requests though, and feel free to fork this repository.

 Getting started with a framework that appears so barebone as Love2D can be a pretty daunting task, yet it can be **much more powerful and optimized** than a false 2D tool such as Unity or Godot.
 You can use this template to get started quickly when making an RPG.
 This is still in development and will be expanded to add mechanics like quests, interactions, music, SFX and rooms.

 ![image](https://user-images.githubusercontent.com/60850929/148767181-ed371766-fef5-4cf9-907a-d21351741744.png)